Doppler Shift in Starlight for A Level Physics

 Introduction

-Light from stars contains absorption lines that act as a barcode identifying the elements present in a star’s gaseous atmosphere.
+Starlight contains absorption lines that can tell us which elements are present in the star’s atmosphere.

-In this post, we’re going to explore how Doppler shifts in these absorption lines can be used to deduce Hubble’s law and the remarkable fact that the Universe is expanding.
+In this post, we’re going to explore how we can observe changes in these absorption lines caused by the Doppler effect and use these observations to infer that the Universe is expanding.

 Let’s begin!